avida-zone/.github/profile/README.md

 ---

-AVIDA framework and its implementation - AVIPAD is built by Nymlab.
+AVIDA framework and its implementation - AVIPAD is built by [NYMLAB](https://nymlab/it).
-It is our second product (after [Vectis](https://vectis.space)) that aims to empower people socially and financially in a legal and privacy-protecting environment.
+It is a demonstration of the potential of [Vectis](https://vectis.space) as the foundation for compliant self-sovereign wallets that aims to empower people socially and financially in a legal and privacy-protecting environment.

 Here is more about [our mission](https://nymlab.notion.site/Introduction-to-Nymlab-f7fa9025874c475880a51a67ea8dc31c)